post-programming/post-programming/README.md

 * `Organic Compounds` and their time-dimensional `climate change posses same virtues`

-So, mentioned are the originations of our eureka `Benzene Ring` i.e. "Moore's Law":
+So, mentioned are the originations of our eureka `Benzene Ring` i.e. "DRY and Moore's Law":

 <p align="center">
 <br/>